7 Tips to Prepare for Virtual School Lessons

 4. Prepare materials for the lesson.

-Print any rubrics, worksheets, practice problems, or other handouts your child will need for the day’s lesson.
+Print any worksheets, practice problems, or other handouts your child will need for virtual classroom games or activities.
 Gather the required materials, such as texts, rulers, index cards, etc. Consider whether supplemental resources would be helpful for the lesson, and, if so, gather those as well.
 Note any supplies that you don’t have, or that will need to be replenished soon, and add them to your shopping list.

 5. Estimate the time needed.

-Consider how long it may take for your child to complete the lesson and learning activities.
+Consider how long it will take for your child to complete the lesson or virtual classroom team building activities.
 You might need to adjust your child’s schedule to accommodate a longer or more challenging lesson.
 If you suspect your child will whiz through a particular lesson, make plans and gather materials so he or she can move on to the next lesson or to another subject without too much delay.

 6. Make a checklist.

 Some virtual schools provide a schedule for each day so your child can mark what he or she has completed.
 If your students share a computer for online school, you may prefer to create a daily checklist of assignments on paper.
 List the specifics of each assignment, such as “Read pages 50–60 in science text and answer questions 3 and 5,” or “Complete social studies lesson 5.”
-Having a complete list will enable your child to move on to the next lesson if he or she finishes faster than you anticipate!
+Having a complete list will enable your child to move on to the next lesson as they complete each virtual classroom activity throughout the day.

 7. Reach out to your child’s teacher.